-It was mentioned above you could lower AWS costs for non-production AWS EC2 instances by almost 65% by shutting down the instances out of working hours.
+To make AWS cost-effective, it was mentioned above you could lower AWS costs for non-production AWS EC2 instances by almost 65% by shutting down the instances out of working hours.
 This figure represents how much you could lower AWS costs in total if all your AWS EC2 instances are used for development, staging and testing, and your working week is 8.00 a.m. to 8.00 p.m.
 Monday to Friday.

-In order to lower your Amazon AWS bill to minimum, what you could do is schedule all your non-production AWS EC2 instances to be permanently parked and tell your development teams to “snooze” the schedules whenever they want access to the instances.
+In order to lower your Amazon AWS bill to a minimum, what you could do is schedule all your non-production AWS EC2 instances to be permanently parked and tell your development teams to “snooze” the schedules whenever they want access to the instances.
 A permanently parked schedule will lower your Amazon AWS bill to the minimum, especially during vacation times.